 How will GDPR affect schools and colleges?

-Schools and colleges not only collect the data of their students for administrative purposes when they join, but consent forms, information for school dinners and a pupil’s online log-in can all be considered as personal information, not to mention the data of the staff.
+Schools and colleges do not only collect the data of their students for administrative purposes when they join, but consent forms, information for school dinners and a pupil’s online log-in can all be considered as personal information, not to mention the data of the staff.

-Whether you choose to store it on DVD, CD ROM, electronic records, optical media or magnetic tape, Shredded Neat will help your school or college with the correct disposal of documentation to ensure compliance with GDPR.
+Whether you choose to store it on DVD, CD ROM, electronic records, optical media or magnetic tape, Shredded Neat will help your school, college or university with the correct disposal of documents to ensure that you are compliant with GDPR.

 Keep your school or college GDPR compliant with Shredded Neat

-If you would like to know more on how Shredded Neat can help your school or college destroy your data or advise on how to store it, then get in touch with our expert team today!
-We can help you with all things related to GDPR, so why not call us on 0800 234 6660 or contact us online for a call back at your convenience?
+If you would like to know more on how Shredded Neat can help your school or college destroy your data or advise you on how to store it, then get in touch with our expert team today!
+Our flexible approach means we can offer you both on-site shredding and off-site shredding, making things easier for you and allowing you to turn your focus elsewhere.